 How many aircraft are being taken out of service and for how long?

 American Airlines, Southwest Airlines, and United Airlines are the only three U.S. carriers with Boeing 737 Max planes in their fleet.
 They all immediately removed the aircraft from service on March 13, following the FAA’s order.
-But in mid-April, they all updated their Boeing 737 Max policies to officially extend their groundings into the summer in an effort to reduce the need for inconvenient last-minute changes.
+But they have since updated their Boeing 737 Max policies numerous times, most recently having extended their groundings into spring 2020 in an effort to reduce the need for inconvenient last-minute changes.

-In a statement issued on April 11, Southwest Airlines president Tom Nealon told travelers that the airline would be keeping its 34 Boeing 737 Max planes (which account for 5 percent of the carrier’s fleet) out of service through August 5, as it awaits further instruction from the FAA.
+In an updated statement issued on December 17, Southwest Airlines told travelers that the airline would be keeping its 34 Boeing 737 Max planes (which account for 5 percent of the carrier’s fleet) out of service through April 13, 2020, as it awaits further instruction from the FAA.

-On April 14, American Airlines stated that it will be extending its cancellations for the Boeing 737 Max aircraft through August 19, which will translate into approximately 115 flights per day being canceled this summer (or about 1.5 percent of American’s daily flights), according to the carrier.
+On December 12, American Airlines stated that it will be extending its cancellations for the Boeing 737 Max aircraft through April 7, 2020.
+The groundings translate into approximately 140 flights per day being canceled, according to the carrier.